 Woodlands and trees

 To the west of Eaton Park, beside the pitch and putt, Bluebell Wood is an area of mainly mature oak woodland, where both standing and fallen deadwood is allowed to remain.
-The woodland is rich in lichens, fungi and mosses and, as well as bluebells, supports uncommon cow wheat.
+The woodland is rich in lichens, fungi and mosses and, alongside bluebells, supports uncommon cow wheat.

-Friends of Eaton Park are developing a small orchard at the bottom of the meadow along the North Park Avenue-side of the park.
+Throughout the park trees are planted in avenues and small groups, or stands.
+There are also newer woodland areas on the north-side of the park.
+Near these woods and the meadow, Friends of Eaton Park are developing a small orchard.
 The first six trees were supplied by Waitrose Norwich.
 East of England Coop has funded others and the Friends have paid for a couple from their own fundraising.

 The rose garden and meadows attract good numbers of insects, especially nectar-feeding species such as butterflies, moths, bees and hoverflies.